gaub/learning-kafka/README.md

 A way of terminating the process is as follows:
 * *Windows*:
-    1. Find the PID listening to Kafka or Zookeeper's port.
+    1. Find the PID listening to Kafka or Zookeeper's port
         ```
         netstat -ano | findstr :<port_number>
         ```
-    1. Kill that PID.
+    1. Kill that PID
         ```
         taskkill /PID <pid_number> /F
         ```
 * *Linux*
-    1. Find the PID listening to Kafka or Zookeeper's port.
+    1. Find the PID listening to Kafka or Zookeeper's port
         ```
         netstat -ltnp | grep -w ":<port_number>"
         ```
-    1. Kill that PID.
+    1. Kill that PID
         ```
         kill -9 <pid_number>
         ```